 This course is intended for the graduate dental student.
 Various facial functions are discussed, including mastication, facial expression, pain sensation and disorders, taste, smell, and parafuntional habits.

 Dent Ed 603.
 Advanced Postnatal Facial Growth

 An examination of the predominant theories, concepts, and methods used in the study of human ontogeny.
 Special emphasis is given to the analysis of craniofacial biology.

-Dent Ed 610 Research Methods in Graduate Oral Health Sciences
+Dent Ed 610.
+Research Methods in Grad Oral Health Sciences

 Dent Ed 614 Oral and Maxillofacial Pathology